*First written July 2025, updated November 2025.*

 1 Use an app

 Using a blocker app, you can block individual customers, IP addresses, and countries.
 I don’t see the point in blocking all the IP addresses that have already been used, as the bots will use different ones next time.
-Blocking countries could be more helpful, and you can block all the countries except the ones you sell to, in the hope that the bots will come from a high risk country you don’t sell to.
+Blocking countries could be more helpful, and you can block all the countries except the ones you sell to, in the hope that the bots are coming from a high risk country you don’t sell to.

 2 Review your pricing